splunk/observability-workshop/content/en/s4r/10-workshop-goals.md

 Following on from finishing the RUM session, we will follow the route the requests have taken through the underlying backend services.
 For this we will use Application Performance Monitoring or APM, all the services are sending telemetry (traces and spans) that the Splunk observability suite can visualise, analyze and use to detect anomalies and errors.

-In this session we show you several ways to find and detect errors mannually or with the support of our smart Analytics.
+In this session we show you several ways to find and detect errors manually or with the support of our smart Analytics.

 ---

 ## 6. Using Logs with Splunk Log Observer

-Generally, you use metrics and traces to detect and identify an issue, and use logs with a much richer information pool, to indetify the why, or the casue of the issue.
-Within this section we will examine the functionality of Log observer, our gateway in the logs generated by our apllications.
+Generally, you use metrics and traces to detect and identify an issue, and use logs with a much richer information pool, to identify the why, or the cause of the issue.
+Within this section we will examine the functionality of Log observer, our gateway in the logs generated by our applications.

 ---